paulscherrerinstitute/ecmccfg/hugo/content/manual/general_cfg/verify_dc_timing_position_compare.md

   in constant-velocity crossings;
 - the same setting gave about 20 microseconds error in acceleration and deceleration zones;
+- adding many more EtherCAT slaves changed the measured acceleration/deceleration result slightly, but the result stayed repeatable rather than random;
 - the hardware timestamp path itself was much tighter than the axis prediction error;
 - a grounding problem originally caused intermittent missing or random-looking